mimshwright/redux-boilerplate-reducer/README.md

 Actions are created by combining a "noun" and a "verb".
 In the case of `"ADD_TODO"`, the verb would be `"add"` and the noun would be `"todo"`.
 Some string manipulation is applied so `"Add 10 to", "totalScore"` would become the action type `"ADD_10_TO_TOTAL_SCORE"` and the action creator would be called `add10ToTotalScore()`.

+### Bundle structure

+A bundle created with `boilerplate-reducer` returns an object with the following...

+  - Action type constants: e.g. SET_SCORE
+  - Action creators: e.g. setScore()
+  - An alias for the action creator without the noun name: e.g. set()
+  - A selector that returns the value when given the store's state: e.g. selectScore() or select()
+  - An object containing single-purpose reducers with the actions they respond to as keys.
+  - A combined reducer called `reducer`

+The `generateBundle()` function adds no actions by default but you can use the preset bundles to automatically create commonly used actions.

+#### Types and their preset verbs

+- `generateNumber()`
+  - set - Sets the value to the payload value
+  - reset - Sets the value to the initial state value
+  - increment - Adds payload value to the number or adds 1 if there is no payload
+  - decrement - Subtracts payload value from the number or subtracts 1 if there is no payload

+- `generateBoolean()`
+  - set
+  - reset
+  - toggle - Sets true to false and vice versa

+- `generateString()`
+  - set
+  - reset
+- More to come...
+Please send your suggestions

+(note: `generateBundle()` has no preset verbs.)

 ## Usage

 ### Create a simple numeric action/reducer bundle